TheTinHat/MaskMyPy/README.md

 from maskmypy import Street

 streetmask = Street(
-    sensitive_gdf, # Name of the sensitive geodataframe depth=20, # The search depth value used to calculate displacement distances. extent_expansion_distance=2000, # Used to download road network data surrounding the study area.
+    sensitive, # Name of the sensitive geodataframe depth=20, # The search depth value used to calculate displacement distances. extent_expansion_distance=2000, # Used to download road network data surrounding the study area.
 Needs to be sufficiently large to reduce edge effects.
 Increasing reduces edge effects, but uses more memory. max_street_length=500) # Optional, but recommended that you read below for full explanation of what this does.